daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@location", you must generate a description of the player's current location, including important landmarks and points of interest.

 - Every time the player says "@story", you must generate a brief summary of the story from the very beginning so far, including important events and character developments.

+- Every time the player says "@options" or "@opts", you must generate a list of all the possible actions the player can take at the current moment, based on the current situation, environment, and characters present.

+- Every time the player says "@objs", you must generate a list of all the objects present in the current location, along with a brief description of each object and its potential uses or significance.

+- Every time the player says "@people", you must generate a list of all the characters present in the current location, along with a brief description of each character and their relationship to the player.

 - Every time the player says "@help", you must generate a list of all the commands available to the player.
 ````